 Eva Kolarova was born in the Czech Republic.

 She studied at the National Dance Conservatory in Prague, demonstrating talent at an early age.
 At 15, she auditioned for Maurice Béjart’s world-renowned school, the Rudra Béjart Ballet School, in Lausanne, Switzerland.
 She had the opportunity to work with Béjart himself, and performed some of his choreographies with his company, Béjart Ballet Lausanne.
-At age 17, she was accepted at the Ballet Academy in Munich, the Hoschule für Kunst und Musik, where she performed with the BayerischesStaatsballett, under Ivan Liška.
+At age 17, she was accepted at the Ballet Academy in Munich, the Hoschule für Kunst und Musik, where she performed with the Bayerisches Staatsballett, under Ivan Liška.

 In 2008, she joined the Ballet de l'Opéra National du Rhin, in France, under the direction of Bertrand d´At, where she became acquainted with a large repertoire that included such works as La Sylphide, Giselle and Swan Lake, and worked with acclaimed choreographers Jiří Kylián, Lucinda Childs, William Forsythe, Maurice Béjart, Johan Inger and Hans van Manen, among others.
 In spring 2011, she joined Les Grands Ballets Canadiens, in Montréal, Canada, under the direction of Gradimir Pankov.
+In summer 2015, she was selected for the Summer Intensive NDT in Den Hague and participated as a dancer in a project , The Haze in Sweden, a new creation by the choreographer Joseph Sturdy in collaboration with Nord i Dans.
 In June 2016 she joined the Ballet Jazz de Montréal, Canada.